 The object of golf is a pretty simple one: get the golf ball in the hole in the fewest number of strokes possible.
 However, as any golfer could tell you, playing golf is a whole lot more complicated than that one-liner — including defining when the golf ball is actually in the hole.

 When most weekend warriors play golf, they’re not thinking about the technicality of when the golf ball is actually considered to be in the hole under the Rules of Golf.
 If the ball goes in the cup, it counts.
 If the ball grazes the lip, or even goes part of the way down, many amateur golfers will call that good enough for their edification.

 However, the Rules of Golf have a rather specific definition of when the golf ball is holed, as the Rules term it.

 Under the Rules of Golf, the golf ball is holed or considered to be in the hole when the ball “is both at rest within the circumference of the hole and the entire ball is below the level of the lip.”

-So, that means a ball is not considered holed until the ball has stopped rolling around in the cup and has remained in the hole.
-A golfer shouldn't pluck their ball out of the hole until the ball has come to a rest, otherwise that would be a one-stroke penalty.
+So, that means a ball is not considered holed until the ball is completely in the cup and has remained in the hole.
+A golfer shouldn’t pluck their ball out of the hole until the ball has come to a rest or is certain not to bounce out, otherwise that would be a one-stroke penalty.
 The player then has to replace the ball on the lip of the hole or against the flagstick and then putt the ball in the hole.